kubernetes/website/docs/tools/kompose/user-guide.md

 We are going to create OpenShift DeploymentConfigs and Services for your Dockerized application.
 If you need different kind of resources, use the 'kompose convert' and 'oc create -f' commands instead.

-INFO[0000] Successfully created service: redis-slave
+INFO Successfully created service: redis-slave
-INFO[0000] Successfully created service: frontend
+INFO Successfully created service: frontend
-INFO[0000] Successfully created service: redis-master
+INFO Successfully created service: redis-master
-INFO[0000] Successfully created deployment: redis-slave INFO[0000] Successfully created ImageStream: redis-slave INFO[0000] Successfully created deployment: frontend
+INFO Successfully created deployment: redis-slave
+INFO Successfully created ImageStream: redis-slave INFO Successfully created deployment: frontend
-INFO[0000] Successfully created ImageStream: frontend
+INFO Successfully created ImageStream: frontend
-INFO[0000] Successfully created deployment: redis-master INFO[0000] Successfully created ImageStream: redis-master
+INFO Successfully created deployment: redis-master INFO Successfully created ImageStream: redis-master

 Your application has been deployed to OpenShift.
 You can run 'oc get dc,svc,is' for details.